 God does not command or expect anyone to seek, strive or struggle to put his flesh to death or to change his sinful self or nature by himself.
 No man can ever do this!

 Jeremiah queries, “Can the Ethiopian change his skin or the leopard his spots?
 Then also you can do good who are accustomed to do evil.”
 (Jer.
 13:23 RSV).

-The sin that is embedded in your human nature cannot be removed by merely observing some religious rituals, or by imposing some strict religious rules or disciplines on yourself.
-Your sinful self or flesh is like an unrepentant, unrelenting or recalcitrant rebellious son.
+The sin embedded in your human nature cannot be removed by merely observing some religious rituals or imposing some strict religious rules or disciplines on yourself.
+Your sinful self or flesh is like an unrepentant, unrelenting, or recalcitrant, rebellious son.

-In the first piece on this series it was clearly presented from the Scripture that the verdict or sentence of death passed on Mr. Flesh (your unrepentant stubborn and rebellious self) was carried out on the Cross when Jesus Christ was crucified.
+In the first piece on this series, it was presented from the Scripture that the verdict or sentence of death passed on Mr. Flesh (your unrepentant stubborn and rebellious self) was carried out on the Cross when Jesus Christ was crucified.

 The Scripture makes it abundantly clear that your sinful self or flesh was crucified with Christ on the Cross.